How to Apply

 Students seeking regular freshman admission should submit their completed application to the university as early as possible in the senior year, but no later than March 1.
 Admissions decisions are made on a rolling basis.
 Completed applications received after March 1 will be considered on a space-available basis.

-In order to be considered for admission, we require that students submit a completed hard copy or on-line application.
+In order to be considered for admission, we require that students submit a completed on-line application.
 We also require the following additional materials in order to have a complete application package:

-High school transcript(s): We recommend that students complete a minimum of 4 years of English, 3 years each of Mathematics and Science, 2 years of one foreign language, and 3 years of social studies/history.
-Have your high school send directly to the Admissions Office.
-Normally, we will want to see senior grades included; if you have already graduated, a complete and final transcript should be sent.
-Applicants who have more than these minimum expectations are likely to receive more favorable consideration.
+- High school transcript(s): We recommend that students complete a minimum of 4 years of English, 3 years of mathematics, 3 years of science, 2 years of one foreign language, and 3 years of social studies/history.
+Have your high school transcript sent directly from your school to the Admissions Office.
+Normally, we will want to see senior grades included; if you have already graduated, a complete and final transcript should also be sent.

-Recommendations: A recommendation letter or recommendation form from a teacher or your guidance counselor should also be submitted directly to the Mount.
+- Recommendations: A recommendation letter or recommendation form from a teacher or your school counselor should also be submitted directly to the Mount.